BusinessWatch specialise in designing and installing business CCTV surveillance systems to suit specific business needs

 Commercial CCTV systems are today more sophisticated than ever.
 A whole host of features are available to enhance the functionality and integration to your business.
-BusinessWatch specialise in designing bespoke surveillance systems to meet specific business requirements.
+BusinessWatch specialises in designing bespoke surveillance systems to meet specific business requirements.

 Features such as intelligent video analytics, thermal imaging, appearance search and tracking, and license plate recognition are now available to take your CCTV system installation to the next level.

 You can find more information on these enhanced features on our CCTV System Partners pages:

 There are several different types of CCTV cameras to choose from, all with varying features and options.
 This creates a wealth of types, styles, and configurations which can be confusing.
 Our knowledgeable CCTV consultants along with our expert design team will ensure you receive the right CCTV system for your business requirements.

 Dome CCTV cameras are one of the most common types of cameras.
-Suitable for use both indoor and outdoor, the camera gets its name from the dome-shaped housing it sits in.
+Suitable for use both indoors and outdoors, the camera gets its name from the dome-shaped housing it sits in.
 This housing is designed to make the camera unobtrusive, but visible.
 The dome shape also makes it difficult to tell which way the camera is facing, making it ideal for deterring crime.